afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 11. Enter `AA 00 00` at fields below `ReportID`.
 12. Click on `Set Feature` , then on `Get Feature`.
 13. Must show a line again starting with: `RD 04  02 00 40`.

+### Custom Hardware ID

+Not applicable to USB implementation.

+**Note**:

+- You must complete this sub-test from start to end.
+- In case of failure, use [UserSettingsTest](../UserSettingsTest/README.md) to issue a "clear NVS flash memory" command.
+- If Windows refuses to unpair the test device, restart your computer first.
+- Take care not to type wrong numbers!

+Procedure:

+1. Enter `03` at field `ReportID`.
+2. Enter `FF FF FF FF FF 5E 04 8E 02` at fields below `ReportID`.
+3. Click on `Set Feature` , then on `Get Feature`.
+4. Must show a line starting with `RD 03  xx xx xx xx xx 5E 04 8E 02`.
+   Ignore `xx`.
+5. Close "SimpleHidWriter.exe".
+6. Unpair the test device using the Bluetooth control panel.
+7. Reset.
+Take note of the contents of the message `Factory default VID / PID: ...`.
+8. At some point, serial output must show `Actual VID / PID: 045e / 028e`.
+9. Pair and connect the test device to the host computer.
+10. Open the "Game controllers" control panel (Windows only).
+    Must show a device called "Controller (XBOX 360 for Windows)".
+11. Open "SimpleHidWriter.exe".
+Locate this test device in the top area, and click on it.
+    This time, look for `Device VID=045E PID=028E`.
+12. Enter `03` at field `ReportID`.
+13. Enter `FF FF FF FF FF 00 00 00 00` at fields below `ReportID`.
+14. Click on `Set Feature` , then on `Get Feature`.
+15. Must show a line starting with `RD 03  xx xx xx xx xx yy yy zz zz`.
+    Ignore `xx`.
+    `yy yy` must match the factory default VID **in reverse order** of bytes.
+    `zz zz` must match the factory default PID in reverse order of bytes.
+16. Close "SimpleHidWriter.exe".
+17. Unpair the test device using the Bluetooth control panel.
+18. Reset.
+19. The message `Actual VID / PID: ...` must show the same numbers as `Factory default VID / PID: ...`.
+20. Pair and connect the test device to the host computer.

 ## Reconnect